andrewbranch/docs/modules/01_Theory.md

 depending on the `module` compiler option (and any applicable [module kind detection](#module-kind-detection) rules, if the `module` option supports more than one kind of module).
 In general, this means that looking at the contents of an input file isn’t enough to determine whether it’s an ES module or a CJS module.

 > Today, most TypeScript files are authored using ESM syntax (`import` and `export` statements) regardless of the output format.
 This is largely a legacy of the long road ESM has taken to widespread support.
-ECMAScript modules were standardized in 2015, were supported in most browsers by 2017, and landed in Node v12 in 2019.
+ECMAScript modules were standardized in 2015, were supported in most browsers by 2017, and landed in Node.js v12 in 2019.
 During much of this window, it was clear that ESM was the future of JavaScript modules, but very few runtimes could consume it.
-Tools like Babel made it possible for JavaScript to be authored in ESM and downleveled to another module format that could be used in Node or browsers.
+Tools like Babel made it possible for JavaScript to be authored in ESM and downleveled to another module format that could be used in Node.js or browsers.
 TypeScript followed suit, adding support for ES module syntax and softly discouraging the use of the original CommonJS-inspired `import fs = require("fs")` syntax in [the 1.5 release](https://devblogs.microsoft.com/typescript/announcing-typescript-1-5/).
 >
 > The upside of this “author ESM, output anything” strategy was that TypeScript could use standard JavaScript syntax, making the authoring experience familiar to newcomers, and (theoretically) making it easy for projects to start targeting ESM outputs in the future.
-There are three significant downsides, which became fully apparent only after ESM and CJS modules were allowed to coexist and interoperate in Node:
+There are three significant downsides, which became fully apparent only after ESM and CJS modules were allowed to coexist and interoperate in Node.js:
 >
-> 1. Early assumptions about how ESM/CJS interoperability would work in Node were wrong, and today, interoperability rules differ between Node and bundlers.
+> 1. Early assumptions about how ESM/CJS interoperability would work in Node.js were wrong, and today, interoperability rules differ between Node.js and bundlers.
 Consequently, the configuration space for modules in TypeScript is large.
 > 2. When the syntax in input files all looks like ESM, it’s easy for an author or code reviewer to lose track of what kind of module a file is at runtime.
-And because of Node’s interoperability rules, what kind of module each file is became very important.
+And because of Node.js’s interoperability rules, what kind of module each file is became very important.
 > 3. When input files are written in ESM, the syntax in type declaration outputs (`.d.ts` files) looks like ESM too.
 But because the corresponding JavaScript files could have been emitted in any module format, TypeScript can’t tell what kind of module a file is just by looking at the contents of its type declarations.
 And again, because of the nature of ESM/CJS interoperability, TypeScript _has_ to know what kind of module everything is in order to provide correct types and prevent imports that will crash.
 >
 > In TypeScript 5.0, a new compiler option called `verbatimModuleSyntax` was introduced to help TypeScript authors know exactly how their `import` and `export` statements will be emitted.
 When enabled, the flag requires imports and exports in input files to be written in the form that will undergo the least amount of transformation before emit.
 So if a file will be emitted as ESM, imports and exports must be written in ESM syntax; if a file will be emitted as CJS, it must be written in the CommonJS-inspired TypeScript syntax (`import fs = require("fs")` and `export = {}`).
-This setting is particularly recommended for Node projects that use mostly ESM, but have a select few CJS files.
+This setting is particularly recommended for Node.js projects that use mostly ESM, but have a select few CJS files.
 It is not recommended for projects that currently target CJS, but may want to target ESM in the future.

 ### ESM and CJS interoperability